mampersat/trufflesuite.com/src/docs/drizzle/getting-started/use-drizzles-redux-store.md

 ---
 # Use Drizzle's Redux Store

 For those times when you don't want to manage your own Redux store, drizzle has you covered.
-Simply pass your sagas, reducers and drizzleOptions to
+You can pass your sagas, reducers and drizzleOptions to `generateStore` and drizzle will incorporate them in its own Redux Store.

-`generateStore` and drizzle will incorporate them in its own Redux Store.
+These two snippets show how use a saga to retrieve Todos from a web service endpoint by delegating to drizzle.

-These two snippets show how a saga to retrieve Todos from a web service endpoint by delegating to drizzle.
+For a example see the [Drizzle and Contract Events](/tutorials/drizzle-and-contract-events) tutorial.
 ```javascript
 // ./state.js